Cruising California (Bumpin' in My Trunk): Lyrics and development

 It's a silly and fun song.
 Some of the tracks are more serious and require more thought from the listener.
 This is about shaking your ass.
 I call these kinds of songs 'ear worms.'
 They stay stuck in your head and wriggle around for a few days.
 I wanted to call it 'Caboose.'
 That would've worked too.

 Music video

-The music video premiered on the band's YouTube page on June 8.
+The music video premiered on the band's YouTube page on June 8, two weeks before Days Go By was released into stores.
 The video, shot in the band's hometown of Huntington Beach, California, features an unsuspecting family being pulled aboard a party bus where Dexter Holland, Noodles and the crew are living it up inside.